apollographql/apollo-tooling/packages/apollo-vscode/README.md

 ## How to get it set up?

 The extension searches for [Apollo Config](https://github.com/apollographql/apollo-cli/blob/master/packages/apollo-cli/README.md#configuration) definitions in `package.json` or `apollo.config.js` files.
-To set up a basic endpoint and queries defined in `.tsx` files, a config file would look like.
+Apollo Config can be set up to pull a schema from an introspection or from a [published version on Apollo Engine](https://www.apollographql.com/docs/engine/features/schema-history.html).
+To run queries in your editor, the `endpoint` key must be set to the GraphQL endpoint to run queries against.
+To enable performance statistics, make sure to specify your Engine API key with the `engineKey` value.

 ```js
 // package.json